ccbikai/Sink/docs/faqs.md

 ## 5. Why can't I see statistics after deploying with NuxtHub?

 NuxtHub's ANALYTICS points to its dataset, you need to set the `NUXT_DATASET` environment variable to point to the same dataset.

+## 6. Why are links always case-insensitive?

+This is a feature of Sink.
+By default, we automatically convert all links to lowercase to avoid case-sensitive issues and improve usability.
+This ensures users don’t encounter errors due to accidental capitalization differences.

+However, you can disable this feature by setting the `NUXT_CASE_SENSITIVE` environment variable to `true`.

+### What happens when `NUXT_CASE_SENSITIVE` is `true`?

+Newly generated links will be case-sensitive, treating `MyLink` and `mylink` as distinct.
+Randomly generated slugs will include both uppercase and lowercase characters, offering a larger pool of unique combinations (but not user-friendly that why we default to non-case-sensitive).